What Does My Insurance Cover?

 premium.
 If you are in an accident, it is important to review your coverage.

 Attorney Wes Pittman understands that insurance law is complex and confusing.
 Most insurance

 consumers are never forced to deal with the intricacies of insurance until

 they actually need it — after an accident.
 Remember, the insurance

 company is looking to settle your case for the minimum amount possible,

 and its insurance adjuster is working for it, not you.
-Turn to The Pittman
+Turn to

-to getting you the maximum recovery possible after a
+getting you the maximum recovery possible after a

 Take the first step towards recovery by